pandafhg/MHVR-to-SAF-TL/README.md

 # Introduction
 For more detailed description, please refer to the authors' article and base DNN model.

-If you need to use the model in your study, please cite the author's article (below).
+If you need to use the model in your study, please cite the author's articles (below).

+Pan et al., Transfer learning model for estimating site amplification factors from limited microtremor H/V spectral ratios (Transfer learning model for estimating site amplification factors from limited microtremor H/V spectral ratios)

+* Base model
-Pan et al., Deep Neural Network-based Estimation of Site Amplification Factor from Microtremor H/V Spectral Ratio (https://doi.org/10.1785/0120210300).
+Pan et al., Deep Neural Network-based Estimation of Site Amplification Factor from Microtremor H/V Spectral Ratio (https://doi.org/10.1785/0120210300). https://github.com/pandafhg/MHVR-to-SAF.git

-https://github.com/pandafhg/MHVR-to-SAF.git